-Watch out for anyone who claims they can offer you 100% guaranteed marketing success.
+Watch out for anyone who claims they offer 100% guaranteed marketing success.

 There’s no such thing.
 And it’s a clear sign of someone who values confidence over competence.